 The culminating experiences of the Senior Project are as varied as the disciplines that produce them, from recitals, performances, and exhibits to written and oral presentations on laboratory research.
 Many departments provide open forums for seniors to present their projects, allowing students to refine their skills in presenting discipline-specific information to a broad audience and providing a model for the communication skills required of informed professionals in a global society.

-Students may take an unlimited number of credits in all depart- ments, but no more than 64 credits from any one department will be counted toward satisfying the 128-credit graduation requirement.
+Each student must successfully complete 128 semester credit hours.
+These shall include courses taken to meet the first-year/sophomore requirement, the major requirement, the minor requirement, the distribution requirement, and the Senior Project requirement, as well as elective courses.
+Students may take an unlimited number of credits in all departments, but no more than 64 credits from any one department will be counted toward satisfying the 128-credit graduation requirement.

 The residency requirement is satisfied upon completion of 64 semester credit hours “in residence.”
 Of these, a student’s final 16 semester credit hours before graduation must be taken in residence.
-Work in residence is undertaken through registration at Allegheny and supervision of Allegheny faculty, who evaluate the student’s performance.
+Work in residence is undertaken through registration at Allegheny and supervision by Allegheny faculty, who evaluate the student’s performance.
 Students are not required to live on campus or in Meadville to satisfy the residency requirement.